ozgurakgun/ozgurakgun.github.io/_custom/vip.md

 Please get in touch if you are interested!

+**We are primarily interested in recruiting CS students in the first instance, but we will consider motivated non-CS students as well.
+Please get in touch and explain your background and interests.**

 <iframe width="560" height="315" style="display:block;margin:auto;" src="https://www.youtube.com/embed/bK_QmJ4Mlos" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Steps